bibymaths/IFA-2022/README.md

 8. Dividing the data for ML training, and test set.
 9. Training the model with classifiers used: **logistic, random forest, boosted logistic, and kNN** using _train()_ from _caret_ package.
 10. Performance comparison, and feature extraction from each model.
 11. Performance plots as a measure for model evaluation with ROC, calibration, precision recall gain, and Obs vs. Pred probabilities curve.

+## Week 3